 - Crown Princess: Panama Canal cruises from Fort Lauderdale FL on a series of 10-day sailings.

-Princess cruises are available for passengers who have received their final dose of an approved COVID-19 vaccine at least 14 days before the beginning of the sailing and have proof of vaccination.
+Voyages by Princess are available for passengers who have received their final dose of an approved COVID-19 vaccine at least 14 days before the beginning of the sailing and have proof of vaccination.

 Crew vaccinations are in accordance with CDC guidelines.